alexzel/iomem/README.md

 ### GAT

-Gat command sets a new expiration time for a key and returns the key value.
+Gat command sets a new expiration time for a key and returns a key value.

 `gat(key, expiry): null|value` - set expiration time for a single key.

-`gat([key1, ...], expiry): [value, ...]` - set expiration time for a single key.
+`gat([key1, ...], expiry): [value, ...]` - set expiration time for a multiple keys.

 ## Streams